What are OKRs

 The chequered history and the exciting future of Objectives & Key Results

-Objectives & Key Results (OKR) is a goal setting framework used by organizations of different sizes – startups, scaleups, established businesses and others.
-It provides fundamental tenets for organizations to create their own goal structure, without defining processes set in stone.
-Teams are free to take it up & flavor it to Re-architect work.
+Objectives & Key Results (OKR) is a goal-setting framework used by organizations of different sizes – startups, scale-ups, established businesses, and others.
+It provides fundamental tenets for organizations to create structured goals without defining processes set in stone.
+Teams usually take up the OKRs framework & flavor it to match their unique needs.

-Around since 1970s and adopted by various technology giants like Intel, Google, LinkedIn, Oracle and Twitter among others, OKR has been very efficient in defining objectives and breaking them down into easily measurable key results.
-In the current scenario where work as we know is transforming, changes in talent pool, engagement models, cognitive tools are accelerating shifts in how organizations perform and excel.
-Work From Anywhere (WFX) is creating the rise of the “augmented workforce” with Gen Z forming a significant part of that workforce.
-This calls for organizations to Re-architect work to adapt and learn for future growth, and OKRs help in achieving these goals.
+Born around the 1970s and adopted by various technology giants like Intel, Google, LinkedIn, Oracle, and Twitter, OKR has been very efficient in defining objectives and breaking them down into measurable key results.
+In the current scenario where work, as we know, is transforming, changes in the talent pool, engagement models, and cognitive tools are accelerating shifts in how organizations perform and excel, Work From Anywhere (WFX) is creating the rise of the "augmented workforce," with Gen Z forming a significant part of that workforce – OKRs become more relevant than ever.
+The transformative & disruptive changes call for organizations to Re-architect work to adapt and learn for future growth, and OKRs help achieve these goals.

-While OKRs are essentially a re-branded & tweaked version of traditional goal setting methods (such as MBOs), these tweaks bring the best of traditional goal setting approaches to meet the needs of the contemporary workforce.
+While OKRs are a re-branded & tweaked version of traditional goal-setting methods (such as MBOs), the tweaks bring the best of traditional goal-setting approaches to meet the needs of the contemporary workforce.

 Beginner’s Guide to Objectives & Key Results

 OKRs is an acronym for Objectives and Key Results.
 The framework comprises 2 main components, namely Objectives and Key Results.

 They are clear, concise, and inspiring statements that describe the overarching goal to be achieved.
 An objective should be ambitious, qualitative, and focused on significant achievements.

 - Increase customer satisfaction and loyalty.

 - Expand market share and become an industry leader in innovation.